19 Iteration without loops

 #> Gentoo

-walk(.x, .f) applies .f to each element of .x, but instead of collecting results, it returns .x invisibly.
+walk(.x, .f) applies .f to each element of .x, but instead of collecting results into a list, it returns .x invisibly.
 The point is the side effect, not the return value.

 The two-input version, walk2(), is especially useful for writing files: